 As a songwriter, you are entitled to monetize and collect royalties from any use of your songs.
-Publishers can claim any video on YouTube on any channel that contains music controlled by them and their writers, whether the video contains an official recording, a live performance, a cover version, or a remix.
+Publishers can claim any YouTube video that contains music-controlled by them and their writers, whether it’s an official recording, a live performance, a cover version, or a remix.

-Songs earn royalties in two ways: from the master recording (actual audio file) and the composition (underlying music and lyrics).
-Most record labels/distributors only control master recordings, therefore, they are only collecting royalties generated by the master recording on YouTube.
+Songs earn royalties in two ways: from the recording (actual audio file) and the composition (underlying music and lyrics).
+Most record labels or distributors only control sound recordings, and therefore they can only collect royalties generated by the sound recording on YouTube.

 Songwriters are also owed any royalties generated by their composition; chances are you’re not getting them through your label or distributor.
 You’ll need to register your compositions with YouTube yourself, or with a publishing administrator like Songtrust, to collect the royalties your songs have earned on the platform.

 Since YouTube royalties are essentially a portion of ad revenue, YouTube videos do not generate any royalties until an ad has been served by a copyright owner.
 This is done when a label, publisher, or other content owner places a claim and therefore tells YouTube to monetize that video.

 If a YouTube video does not have an advertisement playing before, during, or alongside it, it’s not generating any royalties for the associated rightsholders.
 One exception to this rule is YouTube clips viewed through the ad-free, paid content platform YouTube Premium.

 4. There Is a Set Royalty Rate Per View